One-dimensional ferronematics in a channel: order reconstruction, bifurcations and multistability: Numerical results

 In \cref{fig:c1}, we present four example solutions with $c=1$.
 In fact, they are all unstable critical points of the full energy \cref{eq:4} whilst being stable critical points of the OR energy \cref{eq:OR_energy} (in the sense that the Hessian of second variation of the OR energy about these critical points has positive eigenvalues).
 As expected, these solution profiles, $(Q_{11}, M_1)$, have boundary layers near the end points .
 Furthermore, interior transition layers in $M_1$ (near the centre $y=0$) are observed in Solutions $3$ and $4$.
 The $L^\infty$ bounds \cref{eq:OR_bound} (blue solid line) for $|Q_{11}|$ and $|M_1|$ are also satisfied.

-In \cref{fig:c5}, we plot the stable stationary profiles of the OR energy \cref{eq:OR_energy} for a larger value $c=5$, which are unstable critical points of the full energy \cref{eq:4}.
+In \cref{fig:c5}, we plot the stable solutions of the OR energy \cref{eq:OR_energy}, for a larger value $c=5$, which are unstable critical points of the full energy \cref{eq:4}.
 Indeed, each of the solutions in \cref{fig:c5} has one unstable eigendirection, in the context of the full energy \cref{eq:4}.
 The two profiles in \cref{fig:c5}, have boundary layers near $y=\pm 1$, and essentially differ in the sign of $M_1$ in the interior; $Q_{11}$ only vanishes near $y=1$ as predicted by the $\Gamma$-convergence analysis, so that we have a nematic domain wall near $y=1$ .
 On the other hand, $M_1$ can vanish either near $y=-1$ or near $y=1$, so that the corresponding magnetic domain wall can occur near either boundary.
 Additionally, there are other solutions with interior transition layers for $M_1$, see two examples in \cref{fig:c5-l001-multilayer} where single and multiple interior transition layers in $M_1$ are observed.
-They are also stable critical points of the OR energy \cref{eq:OR_energy}, and unstable critical points of the full energy \cref{eq:4}.
+They are also stable critical points of the OR energy \cref{eq:OR_energy}.
 The transition layers in $M_{1}$ necessarily contain a magnetic domain wall with $M_1 =0$, and these interior magnetic domain walls are not accompanied by associated nematic domain walls.
-Moreover, solutions with interior transition layers have higher OR energy \cref{eq:OR_energy} than solutions without interior transition layers in \cref{fig:c5}, since each transition layer has an energetic cost of $d(p^*, p^{**})$ as explained in \cref{thm:OR_limit_maps}.
+Moreover, solutions with interior transition layers have higher OR energy \cref{eq:OR_energy} than solutions without interior transition layers in \cref{fig:c5}, since each transition layer has an energetic cost of $d(\pvec^*, \pvec^{**})$ as explained in \cref{thm:OR_limit_maps}.

-These numerical experiments illustrate, amongst other aspects, that we can manipulate the location and multiplicity of nematic and magnetic domain walls in the OR solutions by varying $l$, e.g., the domain walls in the OR energy minimisers migrate from the channel centre to the channel boundaries at $y=\pm 1$, as $l$ decreases.
+These numerical experiments illustrate that we can manipulate the location and multiplicity of nematic and magnetic domain walls in the OR solutions by varying $l$, e.g., the domain walls in the OR energy minimisers migrate from the channel centre to the channel boundaries at $y=\pm 1$, as $l$ decreases.